Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales: Cosmological observables

-The dark sector includes self-interaction processes.
-Appropriate values of the corresponding cross sections have been shown to solve the ``cusp vs core'' and ``too big to fail'' problems.
-See for example Refs. \cite{Vogelsberger:2012ku,Zavala:2012us,Tulin:2017ara} for an explanation.
-The required cross-section values are $\langle\sigma_T/m_\ell^i\rangle_{v_{\rm therm}}\sim 1\,{}$cm$^2$g$^{-1}$ at the scale of dwarf galaxies and $\langle\sigma_T/m_\ell^i\rangle_{v_{\rm therm}}\sim 0.1\,{}$cm$^2$g$^{-1}$ at the scale of clusters \cite{Tulin:2017ara}.
-In these expressions the cross sections are averaged over a Maxwell-Boltzmann thermal distribution where {$v_{\rm{therm}}$} is the most probable velocity.
-The dQED naturally includes self-interactions between the dark matter candidates.
-It can thus be regarded as a true self-interacting dark matter (SIDM) theory.
+The dark sector (\ref{ds}) includes self-interaction processes.
+Appropriate values of the corresponding cross sections have been shown to solve the so-called cusp versus core and too big to fail problems \cite{Vogelsberger:2012ku,Zavala:2012us,Tulin:2017ara}.
+Furthermore, they also alleviate the so-called diversity problem \cite{Kaplinghat:2015aga}.
+Indeed different formation histories of galaxies, and thus different values for the baryon density {$\rho_{b}$}, lead to different solutions for the isothermal density profile in the inner halo region, which is obtained from the equation {$\sigma_{0}^{2}\nabla^{2}\ln\left(\rho\right)=-4\pi{}G\left(\rho{}+\rho_{b}\right)$}, where {$\sigma_{0}$} is the one-dimensional velocity dispersion \cite{Kaplinghat:2015aga}.
+The required values for the self-interaction cross sections are $\langle\sigma_T/m_\ell^i\rangle_{v_{\rm therm}}\sim 1\,{}$cm$^2$g$^{-1}$ at the scale of dwarf galaxies and $\langle\sigma_T/m_\ell^i\rangle_{v_{\rm therm}}\sim 0.1\,{}$cm$^2$g$^{-1}$ at the scale of clusters \cite{Tulin:2017ara}.
+In these expressions the cross sections are averaged over a thermal Maxwell-Boltzmann distribution with {$v_{\rm{therm}}$} denoting the most probable velocity.

+The dark sector (\ref{ds}) includes self-interactions between the dark matter particles and is an example for a self-interacting dark matter theory.
 The averaged cross-section for self-interaction per unit mass, $\left\langle{}\sigma_T/m^i_\ell\right\rangle_{v_{\rm therm}}$, is strongly velocity-dependent.
-Numerical solutions of the momentum transfer cross section in SIDM theories with non-relativistic fermions can be found in Refs. \cite{Tulin:2013teo,Feng:2010zp}.
-We use the classical results given in Ref. \cite{Cyr-Racine:2015ihg}.
-Combining the effects of self-interactions with a late kinetic decoupling of dark matter has positive consequences for the solution of the ``cusp vs core'' and ``too big to fail'' problems, as shown in Refs. \cite{Schewtschenko:2015rno,Vogelsberger:2015gpr}.
+Numerical solutions for the momentum transfer between non-relativistic fermions can be found in \cite{Tulin:2013teo,Feng:2010zp}.
+We make good use of the {\tt ETHOS} results \cite{Cyr-Racine:2015ihg}.
+Note that the dark sector (\ref{ds}) combines self-interaction virtues with a late kinetic decoupling of the dark matter particles which helps to address the cusp versus core and too big to fail problems \cite{Schewtschenko:2015rno,Vogelsberger:2015gpr}.